 Vacancy type: Indeterminate

-Term Details: This is a Locally Engaged Staff position (LES), subject to the Terms and Conditions of Employment for LES in Nigeria.
+Term Details: This is a Locally Engaged Staff position (LES), subject to the Terms and Conditions of for LES in Nigeria.

 Classification: LE-06 / LE-A3